-It scares me because it indicates that I am infected at least a little bit with a zombie virus or that, at the very least, I am susceptible to being infected with such a virus.
+It scares me because it indicates that I am infected at least a little bit with a zombie virus or that.

 I do love my possessions.

-I love buying books off at Amazon, which I sometimes do mindlessly, and without thinking much about how Amazon treats its customers.
+And I love buying books off at Amazon.
+And I sometimes do this mindlessly and without thinking much about how Amazon treats its customers.

 I love clothes, and I sometimes I purchase clothes without considering how or where they were made.

 And I often eat mindlessly without being totally aware of what I am eating or why I am eating it or how the food I am eating was produced.

 I am often so frustrated about the state of politics that I am tempted to give up hope that things will ever change.